top of page

 Hannah continued to study dance and music on her own but started a career in Hospitality after receiving her Associates Degree in Travel & Hospitality Management.
 She pursued this career for 5 years and mastered many skills involving customer service, business, leadership, etc. She was rewarded/recognized by many customers and staff on numerous occasions, she was promoted multiple times until she was Front Office Manager, and was apart of the CARE committee.

 In March of 2022, Hannah chose to go back to her roots by starting her teaching career at Dance Ink.
-She hopes to combine her passion for dance, love of teaching, and knowledge of hospitality/leadership in order to create a rewarding experience for the students at Dance Ink and everyone she encounters.
+She hopes to combine her passion for dance, love of teaching, and knowledge of hospitality/leadership in order to create a rewarding experience for the students & faculty at Dance Ink and everyone she encounters.

 Dance Ink Faculty: About